-Special Needs Housing: Housing designed for special groups such as the frail elderly physically disabled, homeless or at-risk of homelessness, and/or those with extremely low incomes.
+Special Needs Housing: Housing designed for special groups such as the frail elderly, physically disabled, homeless or at-risk of homelessness, and/or those with extremely low incomes.
 These special needs populations may include more specifically defined subgroups such as youth aging out of foster care, survivors of domestic violence, persons with severe and persistent mental illness, farmworkers, persons with service animals, or persons with developmental disabilities.

-Workforce Housing: Housing that is affordable to a household that earns less than 120 percent of the area median income, or less than 140 percent of the area median income it ocated in a county in which the median purchase price for a single-family existing home.
-For purposes of this definition, the term "statewide median purchase price of a single-family existing home.
-For existing home" means the statewide purchase price as determined in the Florida Sales Report, Single-Family Existing Homes, released each January by the Florida Association of Realtors and the University of Florida Real Estate Research Center
+Workforce Housing: Housing that is affordable to a household that earns less than 120 percent of the area median income, or less than 140 percent of the area median income if located in a county in which the median purchase price for a single-family existing home exceeds the statewide median purchase price of a single-family existing home.
+For purposes of this definition, the term "statewide median purchase price of a single-family existing home" means the statewide purchase price as determined in the Florida Sales Report, Single-Family Existing Homes, released each January by the Florida Association of Realtors and the University of Florida Real Estate Research Center.